vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_18-azure-defender-for-iot.md

 With Azure Defender for IoT, you can monitor your entire IoT solution in one dashboard, surfacing all of your IoT devices, IoT platforms and back-end resources in Azure.

-Once enabled on your IoT Hub, Azure Defender for IoT automatically identifies other Azure services, also connected to your IoT Hub and related to your IoT solution.
+Once enabled on your IoT hub, Azure Defender for IoT automatically identifies other Azure services, also connected to your IoT hub and related to your IoT solution.

 In addition to automatic relationship detection, you can also pick and choose which other Azure resource groups to tag as part of your IoT solution.
 Your selections allow you to add entire subscriptions, resource groups, or single resources.

 #### Task 1: Open IoT Hub

-1. In your browser, open the Azure Portal and navigate to your IoT Hub.
+1. In your browser, open the Azure Portal and navigate to your IoT hub.

 1. On the left-side menu, under **Security**, click **Settings**.